pkardas/notes/books/nlp-book.md

 RNNs can be used for many other tasks:

-- sequence labeling - task is to assign a label chosen from a small fixed set of labels to each element of a sequence ( eg. POS tagging or named entity recognition).
+- sequence labeling - task is to assign a label chosen from a small fixed set of labels to each element of a sequence ( e.g. POS tagging or named entity recognition).
 Inputs for RNN are word embeddings and the outputs are tag probabilities generated by softmax layer.
-- sequence classification - eg. sentiment analysis, spam detection, message routing for customer support applications.
+- sequence classification - e.g. sentiment analysis, spam detection, message routing for customer support applications.

 Stacked RNN - multiple networks where the output of one layer serves as the input to a subsequent layer.
 They very often outperform single-layer networks, mainly because stacked layers are able to have different level of abstractions across layers.
 Optimal number of layers is application-dependant.

-Bidirectional RNN = forward and backward networks combined together.
+Bidirectional RNN = forward and backward networks combined.
 In these 2 independent networks input is processed form the start to the end and from the end to the start.
-Also very effective for sequence classification.
+Also, very effective for sequence classification.

 It is difficult to train RNNs for tasks that require a network to make use of information distant from the current point of processing.
 RNNs can not carry forward critical information because of hidden layers and because they are fairly